Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Network firewalls

 **Explanation:**
-"Web server" is incorrect.
+Web server is incorrect.
 Web servers mainly handle data in transit and storage; they are not the primary place to prevent data loss during active use.
-"Storage system" is incorrect.
+Storage system is incorrect.
 Storage systems protect data at rest but do not prevent leaks while data is actively used.
-"User’s device" is correct.
+User’s device is correct.
 DLP solutions protecting data in use monitor endpoints (user devices) to prevent unauthorized sharing, copying, or printing of sensitive data.
-"Network firewalls" is incorrect.
+Network firewalls is incorrect.
 Firewalls protect data in transit and network access, but they do not control data while it is actively being used on the device.

 ---